-- \ Real estate (commercial and residential) - \ Financial collateral (securities and cash deposits) - Guarantees (given mostly by states, banks and companies).
+- Real estate (commercial and residential) - Financial collateral (securities and cash deposits) - Guarantees (given mostly by states, banks and companies).

 The Bank also accepts other collaterals such as movables, balance sheet netting, investment funds shares in accordance with regulations.
+Most of guarantees are provided by financial institutions, sovereigns and public sector-related entities.
+The bank does not use credit derivatives as credit risk mitigation techniques.